MatthewG6/Project-Rebuild/README.md

 # Project Rebuild

-**Project Rebuild** is my long-term initiative to strengthen and expand my computer science foundation through structured lessons, coding challenges, and projects.
-The repository serves as a living portfolio of my growth in software engineering, highlighting both academic and self-directed work.
+**Project Rebuild** is my personal initiative to rebuild my computer science foundation from the ground up.
+The repository documents structured lessons, coding challenges, and projects that strengthen my skills in Java and core CS concepts.

 ## Purpose

 The goal of Project Rebuild is to:
-- Reinforce core computer science concepts (OOP, data structures, algorithms).
+- Reinforce fundamentals in computer science and software engineering.
-- Apply skills through progressively more complex coding challenges.
+- Practice problem-solving through lessons, exercises, and projects.
-- Build a body of work that demonstrates readiness for software engineering roles.
+- Build a body of work that demonstrates growth, discipline, and readiness for software engineering roles.
-- Track progress in a transparent, structured way.
+- Track measurable progress through an XP system and a hire-ready confidence meter.

 ## Structure

 The repository is organized into **stages**, each containing:
-- **Lessons** → Focused study on a core topic (variables, conditionals, OOP, etc.).
+- **Lessons** → Core concepts (variables, loops, methods, OOP, inheritance, etc.).
-- **Homework** → Short coding exercises reinforcing each lesson.
+- **Homework** → Small exercises reinforcing the lesson.
-- **Projects** → Larger, applied builds (e.g., calculator, contact manager, student system).
+- **Projects** → Larger builds applying multiple concepts.
-- **Progress Tracking** → XP system and confidence meter to measure readiness.
+- **Progress Tracking** → XP points and a hire-ready confidence meter.

 ## Highlights

-Some notable completed projects include:
+Some completed projects include:
 - **Number Quest (Java)** → A console-based number game reinforcing loops and conditionals.
+- **Calculator (Java)** → Implements encapsulation, input handling, and menu-driven logic.
+- **Contact Manager (Java)** → Uses collections and hashing for efficient data storage and retrieval.
-- **Task Management System (Java)** → Built using OOP principles, handling user-defined tasks with CRUD operations.
+- **Task Management System (Java)** → CRUD-based task tracker applying OOP principles.
-- **Student/Professor System (Java)** → Demonstrates inheritance and polymorphism by modeling people and roles within an academic environment.
+- **Student/Professor System (Java)** → Demonstrates inheritance and polymorphism with academic roles.
-- **Water Tracker App (SwiftUI)** → A personal iOS app to track daily water intake, with custom UI and animations.

-Each project is written from scratch, documented, and pushed to this repository for version control and review.
+Each project is written from scratch and pushed to this repository with version control.

 ## Skills Demonstrated

-- **Languages**: Java, Python, Swift, JavaScript
+- **Languages**: Java
-- **Concepts**: Object-Oriented Programming, Data Structures, Algorithms, UI Development
+- **Concepts**: Object-Oriented Programming, Encapsulation, Inheritance, Polymorphism, Data Structures, Algorithms, Problem Solving
-- **Tools**: Git, GitHub, Node.js, Express, Socket.IO, MySQL
+- **Tools**: Git, GitHub, InteliJ IDE

 ## Progress

 Project Rebuild is ongoing.
-Each stage builds upon the last, with consistent updates to lessons, homework, and projects.
-The ultimate goal is to reach a **hire-ready confidence level** through measurable progress and a portfolio of completed work.
+Each stage builds upon the last, with regular updates to lessons, homework, and projects.
+The ultimate goal is to achieve hire-ready confidence through consistent practice and a portfolio of completed work.

 ---